siyubao/Udacity-Data-Visualization/README.md

 ## Summary
 This visualization shows the inequality in Math performance between male and female students in various countries.
 - In most countries, male students perform better than female students in math.
-- The more developed a country is, the better the students' math performance will be.
+- The more developed a country is, the better the students' math performance is.
+- The level of development of a country does not reduce gender gap in math performance.

 ## Design